ashnorseman/desktop-css-starter/Readme.md

-# Desktop CSS Starter
+# Responsive CSS Starter

 author: Ash

-Minimal "normalizer" for desktop websites.
+Minimal "normalizer" for desktop and mobile websites.

 See `demo.html` for examples.